openshift/enhancements/CONVENTIONS.md

 ### Write User Readable Documentation in Godoc

-Godoc text is generated into both Swagger and OpenAPI schemas which are then used in tools such as `oc explain` to provide users descriptions of how to use our products.
+Godoc text is generated into both Swagger and OpenAPI schemas which are then used in tools such as `oc explain` or the API reference section of the OpenShift product documentation to provide users descriptions of how to use and interact with our products.

+In general, Godoc comments should be complete sentences and as much as possible, should adhere to the OpenShift product docs [style guide](https://redhat-documentation.github.io/supplementary-style-guide/#style-guidelines).

 The Godoc on any field in our API should be sufficiently explained such that an end user understands the following:

 * What is the purpose of this field?
 What does it allow them to achieve?
 * How does setting this field interact with other fields or features?
 * What are the limitations of this field?
   * Does it have any maximum or minimum value?
   * If it is a string value, are the values limited to a specific list or can it be free form, must it meet a certain regex?
+  * Limitations should be written out within the Godoc as well as added within `kubebuilder` tags.
+Kubebuilder tags are used for validation but are *not* included within any generated documentation.
   * See the [validation docs](https://book.kubebuilder.io/reference/markers/crd-validation.html) for inspiration on more validations to apply.
+* Is the field optional or required?
 * When optional, what happens when the field is omitted?
   * You may choose to set a default value within the API or have a controller default the value at runtime